ibm-cloud-docs/codeengine/api.md

 | `build.dev` | v1alpha1 | `BuildRun` |
 {: caption="Source-to-image CRDs for {{site.data.keyword.codeengineshort}}" caption-side="top"}

-After retrieving the Kubernetes configuration, you can view the Source-to-image CRD details by using one of the following methods:
+After you retrieve the Kubernetes configuration, you can view the Source-to-image CRD details by using one of the following methods.

 - Use `kubectl explain --api-version='build.dev/v1alpha1' <KIND>`.
 - [Download the Swagger or `OpenAPI` specification of CRDs](https://kubernetes.io/docs/concepts/overview/kubernetes-api/){: external}.